dimitri/pgloader/docs/ref/mssql.rst

 ---------------------------------------

-When loading from a `MS SQL` database, the same options as when loading a `MS SQL` database are supported.
-Please refer to the MS SQL section.
+When loading from a `MS SQL` database, the same options as when loading a `MYSQL` database are supported.
+Please refer to the MYSQL section.
 The following options are added:

   - *create schemas*